mn-pollinators/buzz-about/DEVELOPMENT.md

 Before you can start working on Buzz About, there are a few things you'll have to set up on your computer.

+If you're new to Minnesota Pollinators, you may also want to read the [getting started][Getting started] document, which gives an overview of how to set up your development environment.

 **Table of Contents**

 - [Tell `npm` how to talk to GitHub Packages](#tell-npm-how-to-talk-to-github-packages)